-Why Insurance is NOT Risk Management
+Why Insurance is Not

 “I practice risk management.
 I buy insurance.”